 Instead, use the Hook Model, developed by Stanford professor Nir Eyal.
 When implemented correctly, the Hook Model can soar up user engagement better than mainstream digital marketing strategies.

-While Eyal's model has four distinct steps (trigger, action, reward, and investment), you'll only be focusing on the initial stage.
+While Eyal's model has four distinct steps (trigger, action, reward, and investment), you'll only focus on the initial stage.
 What triggers your customers to look for a solution for their pain points?

 The triggers can either be internal or external.
 External triggers can be beating the competition or even supporting their workforce.
-Internal triggers can be achieving a personal goal or becoming more efficient at something.
-Ensure that you inject these triggers into your website copy to leave people feeling that you understand whatever is driving them to look for a solution.
+Internal triggers can be achieving a personal goal or becoming more efficient.
+Ensure you inject these triggers into your website copy to leave people feeling that you understand whatever is driving them to seek a solution.

 4. Personalize

-Your customers will have different experiences, which means that the triggers that make them convert will be different.
+Your customers will have different experiences, which means the triggers that make them convert will differ.
 For instance, customers that get to your landing page via email marketing will have enough information about your business.
 They're hot/warm leads that need much less convincing than those that get to the landing page from paid ads.

 Create buyer personas for your customers and segment them accordingly.
 You can create segments based on location, occupation, the channel used to get to the landing page, and even age.